Garden Design Consultations

 If you live in the Auckland Metro area, you can have our lead designer visit your property for a 60 minute garden design consultation.
 She will walk the garden with you, discuss garden design ideas and give you practical garden advice and garden design tips.
 You will get great suggestions on how to immediately improve the look of your garden and resolve specific garden issues you may have.
 Following the on-site garden consultation, you will receive a follow-up report containing notes on the items discussed.
 You also receive a complementary fee estimate for us to provide additional design services, should you wish to engage us to provide more detailed design services, such as the preparation of concept or planting plans.

-Get your garden design project underway today with design help and inspirational ideas by booking in your garden consultation.
+Get your garden design project underway today with design help and inspirational ideas by securing your garden consultation.
 DIY Designs are located in Titirangi, West Auckland.
 We also offer an ‘Ask An Expert’ service, our online garden design consultation, for those living outside of the Auckland area.